herculesinc/pg-dao/README.md

 where `action` parameter is as follows:

-  * 'commit' - if there is an active transaction it will be committed
+  * __'commit'__ - if there is an active transaction it will be committed
-  * 'rollback' - if there is an active transaction it will be rolled back
+  * __'rollback'__ - if there is an active transaction it will be rolled back
-  * undefined - if no transaction was started on the connection, `dao.release()` method can be called without `action` parameter.
+  * __undefined__ - if no transactions were started on the connection, `dao.release()` method can be called without `action` parameter.
 However, if a transaction is in progress, and action parameter is omitted, an error will be thrown and the active transaction will be rolled back before the connection is released back to the pool

-Once DAO is released back to the pool, DAO object will become inactive and trying to execute queries on it will throw errors.

 In the example below, query1 and query2 are executed in the context of the same transaction, then transaction is committed and DAO is released back to the pool.
 ```JavaScript